 (F) Journal Entries - Journal entries were not reviewed and approved by an independent person.
+In addition, there was no supporting documentation maintained for journal entries.

 Recommendation - The City should establish procedures to ensure all journal entries are reviewed and approved by an independent person.
-The review and approval should be documented by the signature or initials of the reviewer and the date of review.
+The review and approval should be documented by the signature or initials of the reviewer and the date of the review.
+Also, procedures should be established to maintain supporting documentation for all journal entries made in the City's accounting system.

 (G) City Council Meeting Minutes - Chapter 372.13(6) of the Code of Iowa requires minutes of all City Council proceedings be published within fifteen days of the meeting, including a total of disbursements by fund and summary of all receipts.
-Minutes for two of the four meetings observed did not have documentation available to determine if the minutes were published within fifteen days.
-All four of the meeting minutes observed did not have a total of disbursements by fund or a summary of receipts as required by Chapter 372.13(6) of the Code of Iowa.
-For one of the meetings observed, there was no documentation available to ensure proper notice was given as to the time, date and place of the meeting in accordance with Chapter 21.4 of the Code of Iowa.
-City Council meeting minutes available did not include a listing of bills approved to determine if actual disbursements made by the City were approved by the City Council.
-Also, no meeting minutes were available for meetings that took place during July 2020 through November 2020.
+Minutes for one of the four meetings observed did not have documentation available to determine if the minutes were published within fifteen days.
+Three of the four meeting minutes observed did not have a total of disbursements by fund or a summary of receipts as required by Chapter 372.13(6) of the Code of Iowa.
+City Council meeting minutes did not include a listing of bills approved to determine if actual disbursements made by the City were approved by the City Council.

 Recommendation - The City should comply with Chapter 372.13(6) of the Code of Iowa and publish City Council minutes within fifteen days of the meeting, as required.
 The City should ensure all required information is included in the published minutes, in accordance with the Code of Iowa.
-The City should maintain documentation of proper notice for all public meetings.
+The City should maintain publication documentation for meeting minutes of all public meetings.
 The City should ensure a list of bills approved by the City Council is retained and signed off and dated by members of the City Council to evidence their approval for payment.
-Also, the City should maintain copies of all City Council meeting minutes.

-(H) Certified Budget - Disbursements during the year ended June 30, 2021 exceeded the amounts budgeted in the public safety, public works, health and social services, culture and recreation, and business type activities functions.
+(H) Certified Budget - Disbursements during the year ended June 30, 2022 exceeded the amounts budgeted in the public works, health and social services, community and economic development, and business type activities functions.
 Chapter 384.20 of the Code of Iowa states, in part, "Public monies may not be expended or encumbered except under an annual or continuing appropriation."
-In addition, there is no documentation the City published notice of the public hearing on the budget not less than ten nor more than twenty days before the hearing in a newspaper published at least once weekly as required by Chapter 384.16 of the Code of Iowa.
+In addition, disbursements exceeded the amount budgeted prior to the budget amendment in the capital projects function.
+Also, there is no documentation the City published notice of the public hearing on the budget amendment not less than ten nor more than twenty days before the hearing in a newspaper published at least once weekly as required by Chapter 384.16 of the Code of Iowa.